QiuYukang/5G-LENA/doc/source/nr-module.rst

 The NR module still relies on higher layers and core network (RLC, PDCP, RRC, NAS, EPC) based on |ns3| 'LTE' module, thus providing an NR non-standalone (NSA) implementation.

-The source code for the NR module lives currently in the directory ``src/nr``.
+The source code for the 'NR' module lives currently in the directory ``src/nr``.

-This document describes the models available in the 'NR' module, including also the models from 'mmwave' and 'lte' modules that are utilized in 'NR' module.
+This document describes the models available in the 'NR' module.

 Over time, extensions found in this module may migrate to the existing |ns3| main development tree.